 Variations in White Cell Morphology -- Granulocytes

-Authors: Marjorie A. Spahn, MT (ASCP); Barbara Minderman, MT (ASCP)
+Authors: Marjorie A. Spahn, MLS(ASCP) and Barbara Minderman, MLS(ASCP)

 This course covers all aspects of white blood cell morphology, including identifying changes in morphology in granulocytes.
 Addresses Barr bodies, Dohle bodies, Auer rods, vacuoles, hypersegmented granulocytes, and hyposegmented granulocytes.
 Excellent as a refresher or for clinical laboratory science students.